JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 ---
-title: Balancing the Wait Times
+title: "Balancing the Wait Times"
-summary: An arrangement that evenly distributes the waiting times for student in a classroom.
+summary: "An arrangement that evenly distributes the waiting times for student in a classroom."
+tags: ["Mathematics"]
 ---

 ## Background